NikolasTz/CinemaOnwer-Web-App/README.md

 ## Description

 A CinemaOwner Application using Microservices and the Docker Environment.
+The IDM,Proxy, and the Publish/Subscirbe servives are based on the Fiware Lab.

 There are seven components: